How to connect a MySQL/MariaDB database to a Linux cloud server with PHP

 Requirements

-- LAMP stack (Apache, MySQL/MariaDB, and PHP) installed and running.
+- LAMP stack (Apache, MySQL/MariaDB, and PHP) installed and active.

-- If you have a firewall, you will need to allow access to port 3306 on the MySQL/MariaDB server.
+- If you are using a firewall, you must allow access to port 3306 on the MySQL/MariaDB server.

-For the purpose of this tutorial, we will use a test database.
-If you wish to create one for testing, log in to the MySQL/MariaDB client:
+For the purposes of this tutorial, we will use a test database.
+To create one, first log in:

 INSERT INTO employees VALUES (1, "Alice");